 #10 Genoa/ Genova, Liguria

 Situated on the fringes of the Ligurian sea, and on a direct train line from Milan, Genoa is a port city with at least two millennia worth of history to explore.
 Known as ‘Genova’ in Italian, it’s the six most populated city in the boot-shaped country, capital of the Ligurian region, and is a bustling seaside city with plenty to see and do.

 Genoa has a sub-tropical climate, meaning that the best times to visit are in the European shoulder seasons (spring and autumn) when the weather is dry but slightly cooler than the soaring temperatures of the summer months.
 City highlights include visiting one of the city’s many palaces-turned-museums, and enjoying some local cuisine, which is understandably sea-based!

-Located in Lombardia on the shores of the glittering Lago di Varese, the beautiful city of Varese is characterised by its art nouveau architecture and many stunning villas.
+Located in Lombardia (known in English as Lombardy) on the shores of the glittering Lago di Varese, the beautiful city of Varese is characterised by its art nouveau architecture and many stunning villas.
 Situated in a valley and surrounded by mountains, this Northern Italian city is even home to its own Sacro Monte.